dotnet-school/dotnet-docker/README.md

 ### A nicer way of networking

-- Note that we have used the host as `host.docker.internal` instead of localhost.
-This is so because when app is running as a container (isolated process), localhost for it is the container itelself and not our system.

-- Now we will create an isolated container for our app.
+- Now we will create an isolated network for our app.
 We will run the mongo and app in that isolated network.

 - Create docker network :